MAKE STRAIGHT THE WAY OF THE

 it's plausible.

-Through words that we may hear from some human mouth
+Through words that we may hear from

 or thoughts that race through our minds the lying spirit